olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 	`./main-register-new-org.sh $ORG2 $IP2`
 	`./main-register-new-org.sh $ORG3 $IP3`

-*Note, when new organization is registerd it's added to the list of existing organizations `env-external-orgs-list`.
+*Note, when new organization is registered it's added to the list of existing organizations `env-external-orgs-list`.
 This list is used to automatically create tri-lateral channel with new organization being added.
-This list may be adjust manually to control trilateral channels creation.*
+This list may be adjusted manually to control trilateral channels creation.*

 On next step the members start the network on their nodes: